ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 ### Execution model

-Some *Consumers* may support only single stream of messages - that means that until `msg.Ack()` is sent you will not receive more messages.
+Some *Consumers* may support an only single stream of messages - that means that until `msg.Ack()` is sent you will not receive more messages.

-But soe *Consumers* can for example subscribe to multiple partitions in parallel and multiple messages will be sent even previous was not Acked (Kafka Consumer for example).
+However, some *Consumers* can, for example, subscribe to multiple partitions in parallel and multiple messages will be sent even previous was not Acked (Kafka Consumer for example).
-Router can handle this case and spawn multiple HandlerFunc in parallel.
+The router can handle this case and spawn multiple HandlerFunc in parallel.

 ### Middleware